unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

 One major difference between Unison's abilities and Java's interfaces is that an interface is ultimately instantiated as an _object_.
-Abilities are not objects that can be passed around, they're more like properties of functions that are tracked in the type system.
+Abilities are not objects that can be passed around; they're more like properties of functions that are tracked in the type system.
 Picture the ability as a `throws` clause in the Java function signature `public void initialize() throws Logger`.

 </div></div>